 - g.
-Maintenance or repair of existing utilities. - D. Uses Requiring Additional Management Practices.
-In addition to any other applicable requirements of this chapter, the following uses are subject to additional management practices, as defined in the Public Works Stormwater and Grading Design Standards: - a.
-Bulk Petroleum Storage facilities; - b.
-Above ground storage of liquid materials; - c.
-Solid waste storage areas, containers, and trash compactors for commercial, industrial, or multi-family uses; - d.
+Maintenance or repair of existing utilities. - D. Category B. Uses Requiring Additional Management Practices.
+In addition to any other applicable requirements of this chapter, the following uses are subject to additional management practices, as contained defined in the Public Works Stormwater and Grading Design Standards: - a.
+Fuel dispensingBulk Petroleum Storage facilities; - b.
+Bulk petroleum storage in multiple stationary tanks; Above ground storage of liquid materials; - c.
+Solid waste storage areas, containers, and trash compactors for commercial, industrial, or multi-family uses;

+- d.
 Exterior storage of bulk construction materials; - e.
-Material transfer areas and loading docks; - f.
+Loading and unloading docks for commercial or industrial uses; or Material transfer areas and loading docks; - f.
 Equipment and/or vehicle washing facilities; - g.
 Development on land with suspected or known contamination; - h.
-Covered vehicle parking for commercial or industrial uses. - i.
-Industrial or commercial uses locating in high traffic areas, defined as average daily count trip of 2,500 or more trips per day, and - j.
-Land uses subject to DEQ 1200-Z Industrial Stormwater Permit Requirements.
+Covered vehicle parking for commercial or industrial uses.